 A History of Interest Rates by Sidney Homer, Rutgers University Press, 1963

 Credit is sometimes considered a modern device or even a modern vice.
-It is true that a few new credit forms have been developed in our century and statistics reflecting the growth of the volume of credit during recent decades are impressive.
-But a glance through the pages of financial history will dispel the notion of novelty.
+A glance through the pages of financial history will dispel the notion of novelty.
 Credit was in general use in ancient and medieval times.
 Credit long antedated industry, banking and even coinage; it probably antedated primitive forms of money.

 For example, about 1800 B.C., Hammurabi, a king of the first dynasty of ancient Babylonia, gave his people their earliest formal code of laws.
 A number of chief provisions of this code regulated the relation of debtor to creditor.
-The maximum rate of interest was set at 33 1/3% per annum for loans of grain repayable in kind, and at 20% per annum for loans of silver by weight.
+The maximum rate of interest was set at 33 1/3% per annum for loans of grain.

 Twelve hundred years later, around 600 B.C., the legal history of classical Greece began with the laws of Solon.
 Drastic reforms were then called for by an economic crisis in Athens stemming in part from excessive debt and widespread personal slavery for debt.